 On the challenging and remote landscape of Waiheke Island in Auckland’s Hauraki Gulf you’ll find Man O’ War.
 A 4,500-acre family farm with over 150-acres under vine.

-We planted our first vines at Man O’ War in 1993.
+We planted our first vines in 1993.
 Over the next two decades we explored our farm and analysed the kingdom that lies beneath in search of the best single vineyard locations to one day make world-class wine.

 Today you’ll find no less than 75 vineyards across the farm, and a few we’ve abandoned along the way.
 We’ve become well known for our Syrah, Chardonnay and Waiheke’s signature Bordeaux Blends.
-We also produce a distinctly different Sauvignon Blanc and our seriously drinkable (infamous) Rosé.
+We also produce a distinctly different Sauvignon Blanc a seriously drinkable Pinot Gris and our (infamous) Rosé.